00sapo/python-dust/README.md

 your home file persistently (they will erase them when your environment is killed).

-## How does this work?

-By using `python-dust`, you provides the user and yourself with an easy way to setup python and its dependencies in the exact way as you work, so that your code is always easily reproducible.

-This approach leverages two wonderful tools:

-* [`pdm`](https://github.com/pdm-project/pdm) which is able to efficiently solve python dependencies and can store them in a directory named `__pypackages__`, according to PEP 582, without even using virtualenvs.
-It's like `poetry`, but better.

-* [`pyenv`](https://github.com/pyenv/pyenv) which can manage any python version on the earth (or almost)

-`python-dust` simply allows to automatically download and install `pyenv` and `pdm` inside your project.
-Nothing is installed outside of it.
-Moving the project directory won't break anything.
-Removing the directory removes everything.

-This repo turns to be useful even for projects that must be run on remote servers or platforms such as Google Colab and Paperspace Gradient, because it allows you to install any python version on those servers in a persistent way (you won't need to re-install everything every times the environment is killed).

-Finally, you are not obliged to use `pdm` if you do not want to.`python-dust` correctly handles `pip` basic package manager.
-You won't need virtualenvs at all, because all the python installation is relative to your project directory!

 ## Usage

 Your interface to the Python installation is `./dust`.
 Internally, `dust`